When To Review Your Homeowners Insurance

 How often do I REALLY need to review my homeowners insurance?

 I get it.
 Reviewing your homeowner’s insurance is about as exciting as watching paint dry.
-To be honest, I get a headache just thinking about reviewing my homeowners insurance.
+To be honest, I get a headache just thinking about reviewing my homeowner’s insurance.
 But then I think about the bigger headache I’ll have written a big check that I could have avoided if I had reviewed my homeowner’s insurance.
+Money that could have been used for other goals, like quitting your job and starting a business.

 WHY REVIEW YOUR INSURANCE?

-Insurance exists to protect your family’s financial security from what I call “life events with price tags.”
-Without adequate insurance, you are one busted pipe away from having to either wipe out your savings or take on debt.
-Worse, without a review, you may find out after the incident that you’re not covered.
+Insurance exists to protect your dreams, like starting a business, from what I call “life events with price tags.”
+Without adequate insurance, you are one busted pipe away from having to either wipe out your savings or take on debt due to inadequate coverage, putting you further away from your dream of quitting your job to start a business.

 HOW OFTEN SHOULD YOU REVIEW YOUR INSURANCE?

-At a minimum, review your homeowner’s insurance at least once a year.
+Review your homeowner’s insurance at least once a year.
 As you do your insurance review, I suggest doing a “fire drill.”
-This is walking through “what-ifs” questions with your insurance provider.
-The what-if questions will help you know if the coverage you think you have, covers what you think it does.
-The last thing you find out is that the insurance you have doesn't cover what you need it to when you need to use it.
+This is walking through “what-if” questions with your insurance provider.
+The what-if questions will help you know if the coverage you think you have covers what you think it does.
+The last thing you want is to quit your job to start your business, have a need, and find out that your insurance doesn't cover what you need when you need to use it.

 QUESTIONS TO ASK YOUR INSURANCE PROVIDER AS YOU REVIEW YOUR INSURANCE?